HubSpot/cms-react/examples/getting-started/README.md

 npm run deploy
 ```

 This will upload the `getting-started-project` to your HubSpot account.
-Once uploaded, built, and deployed, you can add the modules and partials to your HubSpot templates.
+Once uploaded, built, and deployed, you can use your react modules in your website pages just as you would with any other modules.

 From the repository root, run: